rhcreynold/workshop-operator-lab-guide/workshops/better-together/ansible-intro.rst

   ``sudo su - ec2-user``

 Ansible ad hoc commands use the ``ansible`` executable to run commands that use a single module against hosts in our inventory.
 As an initial task, lets run an ad hoc command that simply gives our server uptime.
 To run this command, you need to specify an inventory group to run against, a module to use (specified with the ``-m`` parameter) and any additional parameters that module may need.
-Let's talk quickly about inventories.

 They also reference your inventory hosts.
 Let's take a look at how inventories are configured next.

 Inventories
 ~~~~~~~~~~~~